 When a regulation is promulgated, a preamble explaining the regulation is published in the Federal Register.
 To find a preamble, you need to identify the relevant Federal Register citation.

-On RIA Checkpoint, the preamble can be obtained by clicking on the Treasury Decision credits at the end of the regulation.
+On Checkpoint, the preamble can be obtained by clicking on the Treasury Decision credits at the end of the regulation.